Covid19-GraphQL/covid-graph-graphql/README.md

 # covid-graph-graphql
-A GraphQL API for the CovidGraph project.
+A Neo4j-GraphQL API for the CovidGraph project.

 See: https://covidgraph.github.io/